 If you overestimate your expenses and contribute more than your actual expenses, or if you do not submit approved claims equaling in total your annual allocation, prior to the end of the Claims Run-Out Period, you will permanently forfeit any unused amounts remaining in your FSA account.

 Note: If you participate in both HCFSA and DeCAP, the amount you allocate to one account cannot be transferred to the other.

 Under certain circumstances, such as Qualifying Events and termination of employment, changes can be made to your account.Read More

-Under DeCAP, you may only make changes in the amount you contribute or the number of dependents covered.
-However, you must experience a mid-year Qualifying Event in order to effect such a change.
+Under DeCAP, you may only make changes to the amount you contribute or the number of dependents covered.
+However, you must experience a mid-year Qualifying Event in order to make such a change.

 The definition of a Qualifying Event is determined by the Internal Revenue Service (IRS).